 PHOTO CREDIT - CLICK HERE

-But before I go, here are a few trill notes from the ‘forces sweetheart’ Dame Vera Lynn, “We’ll meet again, don’t know where, don’t know when.
+But before I go, may I rouse your spirits with a few trill notes from the "Forces' Sweetheart" Dame Vera Lynn, “We’ll meet again, don’t know where don’t know when.
 But I know we’ll meet again some sunny day!”
-I say, what a rather romantic and merry ending to our time together, but I’m sure “we’ll meet again some sunny day………'!
+I say, what a rather romantic and merry ending to our time together, but I’m sure “we’ll meet again some sunny day………!"

-Oh, and just one more thing, a round of applause to the delightfully talented Cathy (Twitter: @CathysArtPalace) for her incredible illustration of Miss Windsor's photo - as above.
+Darlings, a round of applause to the delightfully talented Cathy (Twitter: @CathysArtPalace) for her incredible illustration of Miss Windsor's photo - as above.

 Miss Windsor’s Wartime Recipe: